 Georgetown University Right to Life President Michael Khan (COL ’18) said following a meeting between Vita Saxa, the Cardinal O’Connor Conference on Life and university administrators Feb.
 29, Vice President of Mission and ministry Father Kevin O’Brien, S.J., approached the Lecture Fund to express concerns about holding the event in Gaston Hall.

-According to Vice Chair of Finance for the Lecture Fund Elizabeth Rich (COL ’16), a co-planner and moderator of the event, the Catholic community on campus to change the venue of the event to the McDonough School of Business’ Lohrfink Auditorium.
+According to Vice Chair of Finance for the Lecture Fund Elizabeth Rich (COL ’16), a co-planner and moderator of the event, the Catholic community on campus spurred the change of the event’s venue to the McDonough School of Business’ Lohrfink Auditorium.

 “I do know that it was Fr.
 O’Brien who definitely brought that to their attention,” Khan said.